Cumulocity-IoT/cumulocity-app-builder/README.md

 ## User Guide

 ### How to convert existing widget into plugin
-Please go through this video to find detailed instructions about converting your existing widget into plugin.
+We are going to publish video tutorial where you will find detailed instructions about converting your existing widget into plugin.

 ### How to upgrade Application Builder to 2.0
 Application Builder 2.0 is based on micro-frontend architecture and existing Custom Widgets/Runtime widgets are no longer compatible.